hugomf/sqs-word-scrambler/README.md

 ## **Usage:**

-- To provision SQS Queues in AWS enter the following commands as follows, these queues will be created:
-	* `phrase-producer-queue`
-	* `phrase-scrambler-queue`
+- Run the following commands to provision the **AWS SQS queues:**
 ```shell
 	$ cd cdk-deploy
 	$ cdk synth 	# verify how the queue will be created
 	$ cdk deploy	# to provision the queue
 ```

+- After running the command these Queues will be created:
+	* `phrase-producer-queue`
+	* `phrase-scrambler-queue`

 - Once the queue is provisioned successfully, run the following commands in separate windows to see how consumer and producer processes are running.